mayrfung/hkustnlp.github.io/_pages/about.md

 ---

 <!-- ## About Me -->
-I am joining [Hong Kong University of Science and Technology](https://hkust.edu.hk), [Department of Computer Science and Engineering](https://cse.hkust.edu.hk) as a tenure-track assistant professor in 2023 Fall.
+I am a tenure-track assistant professor in [The Hong Kong University of Science and Technology](https://hkust.edu.hk), [Department of Computer Science and Engineering](https://cse.hkust.edu.hk).
 <!-- in [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), [John Hopcroft Center for Computer Science](http://jhc.sjtu.edu.cn/). -->
 I obtained my PhD from [Carnegie Mellon University](https://www.cmu.edu), [Language Technologies Institute](https://www.lti.cs.cmu.edu) in the [School of Computer Science](https://www.cs.cmu.edu) in 2022, where I was co-advised by [Graham Neubig](http://www.phontron.com) and [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/).
 Before that, I received the bachelor degree in Electronic Engineering from Shanghai Jiao Tong University in 2017.
 I also spent some time at Facebook AI Research (2019) and Salesforce Research (2020).